nickpoison/tsda2/Rcode.md

 <br/>

-$R^2$  has nothing to do with the linear relationship.
+$R^2$ is NOT a good measure of linear relationship.

 ```r
 set.seed(1984)